tolees/angebot/content/B07WHTBL23-de.md

 ℹ️:

-- Jetzt mit Lautsprecher für akustische Signale, Entgegennehmen von Anrufen¹, Sprachausgabe von Google Assistant und mehr.
-Empfang von Benachrichtigungen und Erinnerungen vom Smartphone, Verwalten des Kalenders, Steuerung der Musikwiedergabe, individuell einstellbare Zifferblätter und noch mehr Speicherplatz für den Download von Drittanbieter-Apps.
+- Now with a Speaker for audible alerts and taking phone calls¹, Google Assistant responses and more.
+Receive smartphone notifications and alerts, manage your calendar, control your music, customise your watch face, and download third party apps with even more storage.
-- Pulsmessung, Aufzeichnung der Herzfrequenz und Aktivitätstracking, integriertes GPS für die Aufzeichnung der zurückgelegten Strecke, wasserdichtes Design.
+- Go multiple days on a single charge in Extended Battery Mode.
-- Smartwatches mit Wear OS by Google sind kompatibel mit iPhoneⓇ ¹ und Android Smartphones.
+- Smartwatches powered with Wear OS by Google work with iPhoneⓇ ¹ and Android Phones
-- Mit einer Akkuladung mehrere Tage Akkulaufzeit im erweiterten Batteriemodus.
+- Heart Rate & Activity Tracking, Built-in GPS for distance tracking, Swimproof design
-- Mit Google Pay und der Uhr schnell und einfach bezahlen.
+- Speed through checkout with your watch using Google Pay

 [🛒 Hier!!](https://www.amazon.de/dp/B07WHTBL23/?tag=tolees0ca-21)